 Your semester average is 50% or higher or your cumulative average is 55% or higher.

-You will be given an Academic Warning the first time your semester average is below 50% and your cumulative average is below 55% and you were registered for at least nine credit hours as of the last day to add courses in the semester.
+You will be given an Academic Warning the first time your semester average is below 50% or your cumulative average is below 55% and you were registered for at least nine credit hours as of the last day to add courses in the semester.

 Required to withdraw

-You will be required to withdraw from Memorial if your semester average is below 50% and your cumulative average is below 55% and you have already received your academic warning and you were registered for at least nine credit hours as of the last day to add courses in the semester.
+You will be required to withdraw from Memorial if your semester average is below 50% or your cumulative average is below 55% and you have already received your academic warning and you were registered for at least nine credit hours as of the last day to add courses in the semester.